Aymeric Memorial Medal

 On England's pleasant pastures seen!

-The medal's ribbon is based on the international arms of the Order:
+The medal's ribbon is based on one of the international arms of the Order:

 Firstly, the Order's War Banner (a pallet in nine parts [alternate vertical stripes], white and black: